-The California Law Review is the preeminent legal publication at the University of California, Berkeley, School of Law.
-Founded in 1912, the California Law Review publishes six times annually on a variety of engaging topics in legal scholarship.
-The California Law Review is edited and published entirely by students at Berkeley Law.
+California Law Review is the flagship legal publication at the University of California, Berkeley, School of Law.
+Founded in 1912, CLR publishes six times annually on a variety of engaging topics in legal scholarship.
+The journal is edited and published entirely by students at Berkeley Law.

-The California Law Review was the first student law journal published west of Illinois and the ninth law review in the United States.
-The chief architects of the California Law Review were turn-of-the-century California progressives who saw the California Law Review as a vehicle for reform.
-As stated by the first Editor-in-Chief and later Dean of Berkeley Law Orrin McMurray, “it is not expected that the Review will occupy a place by the side of the great national reviews of this country and of Europe, but it is hoped, that it may in a slight degree, meet the needs . . . presented in California and the other Pacific Coast states.”
-McMurray added that he hoped the California Law Review would take the lead in “the inevitable development of a western type of jurisprudence.”
+California Law Review was the first student law journal published west of Illinois and the ninth law review in the United States.
+The chief architects of CLR were turn-of-the-century California progressives who saw the journal as a vehicle for reform.
+Editor-in-Chief and later Dean of Berkeley Law, Orrin McMurray, envisioned California Law Review as a conduit to “the inevitable development of a western type of jurisprudence.”